Florence Easton: Recordings

 Florence Easton made more than 100 records in the 1920s and 1930s.
-She recorded for Odeon, Aeolian-Vocalion and for Brunswick, initially recording acoustically, but electrically from 1926.
+She recorded for Odeon, Aeolian-Vocalion but mostly for Brunswick, initially recording acoustically, but electrically from 1926.
 She embraced opera, operetta, sacred songs and popular ballads.
-She recorded six operatic items for Edison (1927).
-One of her most important Wagnerian records was made for HMV in 1932: the superb Siegfried "Brünnhilde" opposite Lauritz Melchior (Covent Garden, 1932) "Heil dir Sonne!
+One of her most important Wagnerian records was made for His Master's Voice in 1932: the superb Siegfried "Brünnhilde" opposite Lauritz Melchior (Covent Garden, 1932) "Heil dir Sonne!
 Heil dir Licht!" (the best recording in her own estimation).

-In 1933, HMV recorded six sides of Lieder and songs for RCA Victor, accompanied by Gerald Moore.
+She recorded six operatic items for Edison (1927), but only two were issued; and in 1933, His Master's Voice recorded six sides of Lieder and songs for RCA Victor, accompanied by Gerald Moore.